Alliance of Disability Advocates’ Role in Emergency Preparedness and Disaster Response

 Alliance of Disability Advocates (ADANC), is a federally funded Center for Independent Living (CIL) serving Raleigh-Durham and the surrounding areas in North Carolina.

 During Hurricane Florence, in the fall of 2018, the North Carolina Department of Health and Human Services requested support from ADANC for individuals with disabilities in shelters.
 ADANC staff worked over 140 hours during a two-week period alongside the United States Public Health Service Officers as Florence survivors transitioned from the Clayton Medical Shelter back to a community setting instead of an institution.
 Out of the 55 survivors with disabilities who came through the Clayton Medical Shelter, only 4 were transitioned to an institution from the shelter consistent with their choice.

 ADANC’s executive director is currently one of four FAST trainers and was involved in developing the curriculum.
-She is also being trained to be a backup FAST Coordinator at NCEM during an emergency.
-Four ADANC staff are on track to fulfilling the requirements to be a FAST responder.
+She has been as a backup NCEM FAST Coordinator and has deployed in declared emergencies.
+Several ADANC staff are certified FAST responders.